theramiyer/blog/content/post/2021/is-teched-a-scam.md

 Am I saying that these petabytes worth of online learning resources are useless?
 No. All I am saying is that a novice will find live learning much more effective.

-The 1:1 learning model of WhiteHat Jr is a win.
+The 1:1 learning model of the platform is a win.

 The question then is: How competent are their teachers?

 ## Employment

-One of the claims that someone made on the Web was that the majority of the teachers on WhiteHat Jr were women, and that the moment someone tried to question the teacher too much, they would receive a call warning them of a harassment complaint, reminding them to ensure good behaviour with the women.
+One of the claims that someone made on the Web was that the majority of the teachers on the platform were women, and that the moment someone tried to question the teacher too much, they would receive a call warning them of a harassment complaint, reminding them to ensure good behaviour with the women.

 What the founder says is that their platform has ensured giving jobs to women who were not part of the workforce before (for reasons like being the primary caregiver to their children).